Hooksett – 6th Circuit District Court

 When charged as a Class A misdemeanors, such crimes carry penalties of up to one year in the house of correction and/or a $2,000 fine.
 Even when the charge is not a Class A Misdemeanor, severe consequences may be imposed such as fines, “no contact” orders, loss of driver’s license, and court ordered treatment or programming (which can be very expensive).

 Our firm has extensive experience handling cases in Hooksett District Court.
-Ted Lothstein has successfully handled cases of all types in Hooksett District Court, from violations to felonies, dating back to when he began defending NH citizens and visitors in 1994.
+Ted Lothstein has handled cases of all types in Hooksett District Court, dating back to when he began defending NH citizens and visitors in 1994.
 When you face a criminal charge in district court it is important to obtain a criminal defense lawyer or DWI defense lawyer as soon as possible.
 Our firm is ready to assist you and we will respond promptly to inquiries through this site or by calls to our office.

 6th Circuit - District Division - Hooksett